w3c/web-advertising/success-criteria.md

             -   Right to appropriate remedies for harm (e.g., compensation)

+            -   The prohibiting of association of their data from a specific source without being forced to delete that data.

     -   Ability to understand why an advert was displayed, which brand endorses this message and the identity of the supply chain vendors that connect brands with their audience